python/cpython/Doc/howto/descriptor.rst

 Customized names
 ----------------

-When a class uses descriptors, it can inform each descriptor about what variable name was used.
+When a class uses descriptors, it can inform each descriptor about which variable name was used.

 In this example, the :class:`Person` class has two descriptor instances,